yandex/perforator/docs/en/guides/jvm.md

 # How to configure profiling for JVM applications

 Perforator is able to profile JVM application.
-This guide shows how to configure Perforator and application to get meaningful profiles.
+This guide shows how to configure application to get meaningful profiles.

 {% note warning %}